rust-lang/rustc-dev-guide/src/thir.md

 - Like the MIR, the THIR only represents bodies, i.e. "executable code"; this includes function bodies, but also `const` initializers, for example.
 Specifically, all [body owners] have THIR created.
 Consequently, the THIR has no representation for items like `struct`s or `trait`s.
-  References to those items are represented as `HirId`s in the THIR.

 - Each body of THIR is only stored temporarily and is dropped as soon as it's no longer needed, as opposed to being stored until the end of the compilation process (which